dmort27/epitran/README.md

 # Citing Epitran

-If you use Epitran in published work, or in other research, please use the following citation:
+If you use Epitran in published work, or in other research, please cite [this paper](http://www.lrec-conf.org/proceedings/lrec2018/pdf/890.pdf):

 David R. Mortensen, Siddharth Dalmia, and Patrick Littell.
 2018.
 Epitran: Precision G2P for many languages.
 In *Proceedings of the Eleventh International Conference on Language Resources and Evaluation (LREC 2018)*, Paris, France.
 European Language Resources Association (ELRA).